-With most of 2022 already behind us, we’ve witnessed several new trends and challenges emerge across the auto insurance industry.
-In addition to economic uncertainty and inflationary pressures, driving levels in the US have crept up to pre-pandemic highs, with driving behaviors having worsened.
+With most of 2023 already behind us, we’ve witnessed several new trends and challenges emerge across the auto insurance industry.
+In addition to economic uncertainty and inflationary pressures, driving behaviors having worsened.
 Supply chain issues following the pandemic have also made it more difficult for car manufacturers and repair shops to get parts.

 With these challenges come higher loss frequency and severity for insurers.
 Meanwhile, consumers who are unhappy with the consequential rising policy prices continue to shop around, and regulatory bans in more US states urge insurers to shift from relying solely on traditional risk factors like credit score and location.